emqx/emqx-docs/en_US/modules/pgsql_authentication.md

 select is_superuser from mqtt_user where username ='%u' limit 1
 ```

-You can use the following placeholders in SQL, and EMQ X will be automatically filled with client information during execution:
+You can use the following placeholders in SQL, and EMQX will be automatically filled with client information during execution:

 -%u: username
 -%c: clientid